A multi-media creative agency.

 On Line.
 On Land.
 On a roll…

-Situationism shares the exciting talent and innovation under radar.
+Situationism shares exciting talent and innovation under radar.
 Austerity skint, gentrification/Brexit shadowed, what we lack in £ we make up for in hope and adventures.
 Thank you so much all that support with mentions, guest list, feedback, hugs, access, cases of booze and long putting-the-world-to-rights conversations.
 We truly appreciate it.

 At the end of 2013, experienced Entertainment Industry professionals, who had gone underground for kicks, harnessed this potential.
 Making Rocklands (i.e. S.E.London postcodes) a reality – an impromptu photo session at Fordham Park’s inaugural Party In The Park, behind the scenes snaps at TryLife TV filming, a fashion shoot in Little Nan’s Bar at The Bunker in Deptford/New Cross Inn and footage, behind the scenes at Soccer Six in the 02) plus interviews with rock bands CuT (by Dizzy Spell) and Mourning Birds (by Caffy St Luce) made Chapter 1.

 Photographer Rupert Hitchcox had 15 minutes to get a low lit shot in the Natural History Museum; Rhiannon The Nightmare graced the first picture book cover.
 We’re not “the music press”, this is a free style, instinctive way of choosing and doing things driven by situationism.

 TheZineUK launched in Spring 2014

-OThe year began with a punk and poetry gig on Tin Pan Alley.
+The year began with punk and poetry on Tin Pan Alley.
 We called it a roadshow of uniqulture.
 We only had two dates!
 The calibre of the first show earned an official stage at the Camden Crawl Festival finale, and that’s how we roll.
 In Spring 2014 TheZineUK Chapter 1 was uploaded.
-We now host/co-promote regular, socially inclusive gatherings, where the aces n faces of the music underground come to party, share ideas and eat cake.
+We now host/co-promote regular, socially inclusive gatherings, where the aces n faces of the music underground come to party and share ideas/hugs.